Mannering Park

 Mannering Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the Mannering Park statistical area (Lv2) has an estimated population of around 2,633.
-This reflects a growth of 79 people since the 2021 Census, which reported a population of 2,554.
-The change is inferred from AreaSearch's estimation of the resident population at 2,589 following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 369 persons per square kilometer.
-Mannering Park's growth rate of 3.1% since census is within 0.6 percentage points of the SA4 region (3.7%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mannering Park's population is estimated at around 2,633 as of Feb 2026.
+This reflects an increase of 79 people (3.1%) since the 2021 Census, which reported a population of 2,554 people.
+The change is inferred from the resident population of 2,589, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 369 persons per square kilometer, providing significant space per person and potential room for further development.
+Mannering Park's 3.1% growth since census positions it within 0.6 percentage points of the SA4 region (3.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, according to this methodology, the Mannering Park (SA2) population is expected to reduce by 122 persons.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to increase by 72 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the suburb of Mannering Park's population expected to reduce by 123 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 70 people.

 Frequently Asked Questions - Population